hashicorp/terraform-provider-azurerm/website/docs/r/servicebus_namespace.html.markdown

 * `sku` - (Required) Defines which tier to use.
 Options are basic, standard or premium.

-* `capacity` - (Optional) Specifies the capacity of a premium namespace.
-Can be 1, 2 or 4
+* `capacity` - (Optional) Specifies the capacity of a Premium namespace.
+Can be 1, 2 or 4.

 * `tags` - (Optional) A mapping of tags to assign to the resource.